TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-skype.md

     cloudEnvironments="public"
  />

-# MAM policies are not working for Skype for Business on iOS and Android devices
+# app protection policies are not working for Skype for Business on iOS and Android devices

 ## **Recommended steps**
 You have to set up Skype for Business with modern authentication.
 Follow these steps: